 The Duke of Edinburgh Award Scheme is an activity open to all young people between the start of Y9 until their 25th birthdays, irrespective of ability or disability, which leads to certification at bronze, silver or gold levels.
-At St Augustine’s, all Y9 students will have the opportunity to participate in the Bronze award.
-This will lead onto the higher levels of the award as pupils pass through the school and Sixth Form.
-In the 2019-2020 academic year, over 200 pupils are participating in the Bronze Award at the school.
+At St Augustine’s, Y9 students have the opportunity to participate in the Bronze award which leads onto the higher levels of the award as pupils pass through the school and Sixth Form.

 All participants complete 4 sections, which are individually set to be realistic and achievable.
 Completion of the award at any level, shows organisation, perseverance and determination and is well regarded by higher education establishments and employers.
 The Bronze award for Y9 is outlined below:

 |3 months||3 months||3 months||Plan, train and undertake a 2 day + 1 night expedition|

 All participants must then undertake a further 3 months in the Volunteering, Physical or Skills section.